Feastio

 Explore California cuisine at farm-to-table restaurants around historic Sonoma Plaza, sample local wines, or immerse yourself in the region's cultural heritage.
 I've compiled a list of my favorite activities in Sonoma Valley to help you create an exciting itinerary.

-Before we dive in, though, a quick note on the region's geography.
+Before we dive in, though, here is a quick note on the region's geography.
 The city of Sonoma lies at the southern end of Sonoma Valley, a 17-mile area in the southeast corner of Sonoma County.
 However, "Sonoma" is often shorthand to describe the entire county, and this has the potential to create confusion.
 When I use it, I'm specifically referring to the town.
-This article is focused on the best things to do in Sonoma Valley, not the entire county.
+This article concerns the best things to do in Sonoma Valley, not the entire county.

 Table of Contents